2600hz/kazoo/doc/engineering/coding_standards.md

 * Do not commit commented-out code or files that are no longer needed.
 * Check for unnecessary whitespace before committing with git diff --check.
 * All pull requests should be issued to resolve a Jira ticket.
 The branch name of the submission should be Jira ticket ID, such as KAZOO-42.
-* Ensure that all each pull request addresses only the work related to the ticket it is resolving.
+* Ensure that each pull request addresses only the work related to the ticket it is resolving.
 * Keep the changes in a pull request as concise as possible.
 If the pull request is a bug fix it should be the simplest possible approach with minimal code changes.
 * All work should be rebased to the originating branch prior to pull request submission.